I. Introduction

 StepStone has a Code of Ethics, which describes the standards of behavior expected of our employees, including the maintenance of high ethical standards.
 Our Global Compliance Manual contains a whistleblower policy relating to the reporting and investigation of any improper or illegal activity, and we strictly prohibit any retaliation, unfavorable or adverse employment consequences, and any form of harassment against whistleblowers.
 The Global Compliance Manual also includes a complaint procedure which provides a framework for the handling of any complaints received from clients.
 The Code of Ethics and Global Compliance Manual are reviewed and updated annually.

 StepStone has a Responsible Investment Policy, a Climate Policy, and a Stewardship Policy.
-The aim of these policies is to promote the consideration of ESG factors in its investment processes.
-These policies are approved by StepStone’s Executive Committee, enforced by the relevant investment committees, and are applied globally across all of StepStone’s asset classes and investment strategies.
-StepStone has a Responsible Investment Committee composed of senior employees across all asset classes, functions and regions.
+The aim of these policies is to promote the consideration of relevant and material factors in through the investment processes.
+These policies are approved by StepStone’s Global Executive Committee, enforced by the relevant investment committees, and are applied globally across all StepStone’s asset classes and investment strategies.
+StepStone has a Responsible Investment Committee composed of senior employees across all asset classes, and functions.
 This committee is supported by five Responsible Investment Workgroups.
-In this manner, firm-wide coordination and consultation on ESG, including with respect to modern slavery and human trafficking matters, occurs among StepStone’s consolidated subsidiaries.
+In this manner, firm-wide coordination and consultation on such matters including with respect to modern slavery and human trafficking matters, occurs among StepStone’s consolidated subsidiaries.

 V. StepStone’s Supply Chain